Holy Terror (graphic novel): Development

-Criticism
+Reception

 Holy Terror was controversial upon release; many comic book writers and reviewers argued that the novel's depiction of Muslims was Islamophobic.
 David Brothers of ComicsAlliance, in a review of the book, felt that Miller's writing "[simplifies] matters to an almost absurd level... the enemy in Holy Terror is not so much the terrorist organization, Al-Qaeda, but the religion of Islam."
 Similarly, Cyriaque Lamar of Io9 called the portrayal of terrorists "cartoonish... [gutting] Holy Terror of any emotional resonance."
 Spencer Ackerman of Wired wrote that the book was "one of the most appalling, offensive and vindictive comics of all time...
 Miller's Holy Terror is a screed against Islam, completely uninterested in any nuance or empathy toward 1.2 billion people he conflates with a few murderous conspiracy theorists."

 In August 2006, fellow Batman writer Grant Morrison criticized the novel's concept, saying:

 Miller responded generally to these criticisms on his blog, again referring to the book as intentional propaganda "without apology" and saying, "I'm too old to serve my country in any other way.
 Otherwise, I'd gladly be pulling the trigger myself."
-However, in 2018, Miller expressed regret for writing Holy Terror: "When I look at Holy Terror, which I really don't do all that often, I can really feel the anger ripple out of the pages...
+However, in 2018, Miller expressed regret for writing Holy Terror: "My stuff always represents what I’m going through.
+Whenever I look at any of my work I can feel what my mindset was and I remember who I was with at the time.
+When I look at Holy Terror, which I really don’t do all that often, I can really feel the anger ripple out of the pages.
+There are places where it is bloodthirsty beyond belief. [...]
 I don’t want to wipe out chapters of my own biography.
 But I'm not capable of that book again."